 SPIRIT: Standard Protocol Items: Recommendations for Interventional Trials

-Learn the secrets of success in planning, writing, publishing, and disseminating your research at the EQUATOR Network's flagship course
+Learn the secrets of success in planning, writing, publishing, and disseminating your research at the UK EQUATOR Centre's course, now online!

-- How to write the key sections of your research article: methods, analysis and results, introduction, discussion, title, and abstract
+- Writing the key sections of your research article: methods, analysis and results, introduction, discussion, title, and abstract